-Practices recommends that health-care personnel who work in the hospitals or ambulatory care settings and have direct patient contact should receive a single dose of Tdap as soon as feasible if they have not previously received Tdap.
+Tetanus immunization must be documented within the last 10 years.
+To reduce pertussis morbidity among adults and maintain the standard of care for tetanus and diphtheria prevention and to reduce the transmission of pertussis to infants and in health care settings, the advisory Committee on Immunization Practices recommends that health care personnel who work in the hospitals or ambulatory care settings and have direct patient contact should receive a single dose of Tdap as soon as feasible if they have not previously received Tdap.
 An interval as short as 2 years from the last dose of Td is recommended; shorter intervals may be used.
 Other varieties of tetanus will not be accepted.

-- 9. Varicella (Chickenpox) Evidence of one of the following: - a.
-2 doses of varicella vaccine at least 1 month apart - b.
-Positive antibody titer. - c.
-ETSU Student Health Services does not keep Varicella vaccine on hand in the clinic.
+10. Varicella (Chickenpox) - Evidence of one of the following:

+- a.
+2 doses of Varicella vaccine at least 1 month apart - b.
+Positive antibody titer.

+c.
+University Health Center does not keep Varicella vaccine on hand in the clinic.
 Call for the current price.

 Varicella titers are available on an appointment only basis and for a fee.
+University Health Center

+Appointment Schedule is Monday - Friday 8:30 am - 3:30 pm.

-Immunizations Schedule Monday -Friday 8:00-11:30 and 1:30-3:30. - 10.
-Annual Influenza Vaccination Documentation of influenza vaccination must be submitted annually each fall identifying the healthcare agency/facility in which the vaccination was administered.
-Students are required to submit 1) proof of immunization and 2) Flu Compliance Form by October 31 of each year. - 11.
-Annual infection control (OSHA) and hazardous materials training must be documented in each student's file.
+- 11. Annual Influenza (Flu) Vaccination Documentation of influenza vaccination must be submitted during "flu season" September 1 through March 31.
+Specific due dates for documentation will be identified/communicated by ETSU CON at a later date.
+The vaccination lot number, expiration date, and health care provider signature with signature stamp or electronic stamp, and the health care agency/facility in which the vaccination was administered must be visible on the proof of vaccination. - 12.
+Annual infection control (OSHA) and Hazardous Materials Training must be documented in each student's file.
 Students will complete an exam over this material annually.
 This exam can be taken on the Project Concert site.
-It will automatically come to OSS so you do not need to scan a copy of the exam.
-No paper hard copy will be accepted.
+(Please see page 39 of this packet.)
+The exam will automatically be submitted so you do not need to scan a copy of the exam.
+No paper/hard copy will be accepted.

-12. Substance Abuse/Drug Screening
+13. Substance Abuse Policy